KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-Then call this function in the update function which gets called every tick.
+Call this function in the update function that is called every tick.

 ```
 // Update the game every tick